 - MAP Role: International Advisory Board member

-In 2014, Kirsten was on the trainer team for Healing and Reconciliation with NVC in Nepal after civil war, which resulted in a documentary “Raamro Aakha Ma (In the Eyes of the Good).” https://www.youtube.com/watch?v=RqA2OydkXgg
+In 2014, Kirsten was on the trainer team for Healing and Reconciliation with NVC in Nepal, which resulted in a documentary “Raamro Aakha Ma (In the Eyes of the Good).”

-And through her Danish Association she contributes to NVC in Ukraine, educating “Peace Engineers” through a local NGO – Dignity Space.
+And through the Danish Association LIVKOM she contributes to NVC in Ukraine, educating “Peace Engineers” through a local NGO – Dignity Space.
 She leads year-long NVC programs in Denmark and Germany and serves as a consultant and supervisor.
-She also publishes books on NVC in Danish and films about “Culture of Peace in Schools with NVC” which is now translated into 10 languages.
+She also publishes books on NVC in Danish and films about “Culture of Peace in Schools with NVC” which is now translated into 12 languages.

 Kirsten is passionate about NVC because NVC gave her back her life – allowed her to have needs and to want to meet them.
 It has opened her up to aliveness – a more juicy life.
 Kirsten sees NVC as a main contributor toward peace in our time, through sharing resources in a fair and adequate manner, so we all can have basic needs met.
 All children in our world can have love, food, protection and education.
 She sees how NVC helps families have heart connection and she watches parents regain connection with teenagers in difficulties.